Ad Space — 728×90 Leaderboard

 Ad Space — In-Article Responsive

-This calculator uses a standard 1 : 2 : 3 concrete mix ratio — 1 part cement, 2 parts sharp sand, 3 parts gravel (by volume).
-This general-purpose mix is suitable for shed bases, paths, footings and most domestic groundwork.
+This cement calculator uses a standard 1 : 2 : 3 concrete mix ratio — 1 part cement, 2 parts sharp sand, 3 parts gravel (by volume).
+This general-purpose mix is suitable for a garden shed concrete base, paths, footings and most domestic groundwork.
+It's the same mix used by most builders for concrete slabs for shed bases up to 150mm thick.

 Mix Ratios at a Glance